 • Do a deep-conditioning treatment after, if you can.
 Purple shampoo can be a bit drying on hair—which is why we recommend using it in tandem with a conditioner.
 Be sure to apply a moisturizing mask afterwards.
 Also, limit using toning shampoo to, at the most, once or twice a week, as it can dry hair out if used too often.

 • Do a double-cleanse, if your strands can take it.
-Some women start with a regular shampoo for a normal, thorough scalp-and-strand cleanse, and top off with a purple shampoo to tone.
 Just make sure your strands are healthy enough for this and as always, get conditioner-happy afterwards.
 We like alternating Bed Head by TIGI Dumb Blonde Shampoo, which is pH-balanced and infused with keratin and milk proteins to reconstruct processed strands, with Bed Head by TIGI Dumb Blonde Purple Toning Shampoo, which then counteracts any brassiness.

-How to Use Purple Shampoo for Brunette and Silver Hair
+How to Use Purple Shampoo for Brunette Hair